Comparison of the Migdal transition probabilities in electron-atom inelastic cross sections: Energy eigenstates of atomic system

 and $|\Vec{p}_{\rm CM}\rangle$ is the plane wave eigenstate for the center of mass state.
-Note that $H_{\rm re}$ includes the potential of nucleus being at the origin by the approximation.
-Therefore, the relative coordinates stand for the positions of electrons.
+Note that $H_{\rm re}$ includes the potential of nucleus being at the origin by approximation.
+Therefore, the relative coordinates represent the positions of electrons.

-In the following, the energy eigenstate $|\Psi_{\rm re}\rangle$ is assumed to be given by the Slater determinant of single-electron wave function.
+In the following, the energy eigenstate $|\Psi_{\rm re}\rangle$ is assumed to be given by the single Slater determinant of the single-electron wave function.
 Also, the single-electron wave functions are expressed by the spherical spinors (or spinor spherical harmonics) (see, e.g., Ref.~\cite{johnson2007atomic} for review).